Markeaton Park: The Mundy family

 Sir John Mundy (1465–1537) bought the Manor of Markeaton in 1516 from Sir John Tuchet, 8th Baron Audley.
 According to his descendent he was apprenticed as a goldsmith in London to Sir John Shaa in 1482.
 In 1510 he received a grant of arms which the family bore for the next four centuries.
 In 1522 he was Mayor of London and in 1529 he was knighted.
 At this time there was a house on the site of the present Hall.
 The property was passed down through the Mundy family until 1753 when it was owned by Wrightson Mundy who demolished the old house and built a new Hall. (now demolished).
 He died in 1762 and his son Francis Noel Clarke Mundy inherited the house.
-He commissioned the building of an orangey and stables in about 1772 and these buildings still stand.
+He commissioned the building of an orangery and stables in about 1772 and these buildings still stand.
 It is thought that the architect was Joseph Pickford of Derby.